Local Heroes: Your Fundraisers Are Helping Us Fight COVID-19

 After the success of Empties for Good, The Beer Store was inspired to continue fundraising for Humber River Hospital.
 Nine Beer Store locations have stepped up to continue the work that George and Andrea started.

 (Psst!
 This bottle drive is still going until September 7th, 2020.
-If you’d like to donate your empties in support of Humber River Hospital please visit one of the following locations: 323 Symington Ave, 529 Oakwood Ave, 1718 Wilson Ave, 1735 Kipling Ave, 250 Wincott Dr, 2568 Finch Ave W, 2153 St. Clair Ave, 2625A Weston Rd, and 81 Billy Bishop)
+If you’d like to donate your empties in support of Humber River Hospital please visit one of the following locations: 323 Symington Ave, 529 Oakwood Ave, 1718 Wilson Ave, 1735 Kipling Ave, 250 Wincott Dr, 2568 Finch Ave W, 2005 Finch Ave W, 2625A Weston Rd, and 81 Billy Bishop)

 Gisella: Trash for Treasure